Roles & Permissions (RBAC)

 Role Assignment

-Users can be assigned one or more roles.
-Their effective permissions are the union of all permissions from all assigned roles.
+Users can hold one or more roles.
+Effective permissions are the union across all assigned roles.

 Managing Permissions